Sparksbox

 First: They're using LLMs for structure and speed, not voice.

-- The model saved 30 minutes of staring at a blank screen.
+• The model saved time staring at a blank screen.
 The human preserved differentiation.

 Second: They're treating voice as a competitive moat, not a tool to automate.